Seymour, Connecticut

 Seymour is a town located in New Haven County, Connecticut, United States.
+The town is part of the Naugatuck Valley Planning Region.
 The population was 16,748 at the 2020 census.
 Seymour is bordered by the towns of Oxford and Beacon Falls to the north, Bethany and Woodbridge to the east, Ansonia and Derby to the south, and Shelton to the west.

 History

+In the late 17th century, the site of present-day Seymour was known as Wesquantuck, a Native American settlement.
+Then Paugusset and Schaghticoke people created a settlement called Chusetown, named for Chief Joseph Mauwehu (Pequot), nicknamed Chuse.